stopsopa/kuber/DO/002-nginx-ingress[https]/ReAdMe.txt

 # create kubernetes cluster version: 1.16.2-do.1 (latest)
 # create kubernetes cluster version: 1.16.6-do.0 (latest) 2020-03-07

+====== create cluster and
+    IMPORTANT: RESET ROOT PASSOWRD TO GET ROOT ACCESS TO MACHINE - just in case

 # cli - installing cli on dev machine and "talk" to kubernetes remotely

     cli: